- ORDER: Gruiformes

 - Purple Gallinule chicks are “subprecocial,” meaning they can walk around soon after hatching but cannot feed themselves for the first few weeks of life.
 The chicks are equipped with a tiny claw at the end of their pollex (innermost digit, corresponding to a human thumb), which helps them grip vegetation as they move around their environment.

-- The oldest recorded Purple Gallinule was at least 7 years, 4 months old when it was found in Florida in 1956.
-It had been banded there in 1950.
+- The oldest recorded Purple Gallinule was at least 7 years, 4 months old when it was found in Florida in 1956 where it was originally banded in 1950.